alecperkins/active-markdown/README.md

     the content of the assets in the actual output file, creating a single, self-contained Active Markdown viewer file.

+*   `-c  --collapsed_code`
+    Collapse the active code blocks by default.

 *   `    --title TITLE`
     Use the specified string as the title of the compiled HTML file.